Travelport-Ukraine/uapi-json/docs/Air.md

 <a name="leg"></a>
 #### Leg object

-Each leg represents one part of journey.
-For example IEV-PAR-IEV should have 2 legs: IEV-PAR and PAR-IEV.
+Each leg represents one part of the journey.
+For example, a typical roundtrip IEV-PAR-IEV should have two legs: IEV-PAR and PAR-IEV.
+An open-jaw route would still consist of two legs, e.g. IEV-PAR, AMS-IEV.
+For a more complicated route, more than two legs can be requested.

 | Param | Type | Description |
 | --- | --- | --- |